jenkinsci/dependency-check-plugin/README.md

 Dependency-Check Jenkins Plugin is Copyright (c) 2013 Steve Springett.
 All Rights Reserved.

-Permission to modify and redistribute is granted under the terms of the GPLv3 license.
-See the [LICENSE.txt] [GPLv3] file for the full license.
+Permission to modify and redistribute is granted under the terms of the Apache 2.0 license.
+See the [LICENSE.txt] [license] file for the full license.

 Dependency-Check makes use of several other open source libraries.
 Please see the [NOTICE.txt] [notices] file for more information.